angular/angular-seed/README.md

     * angular-loading-bar -- loading bar for improved user experience / feedback
   * index.html
     * works as you expect, no build requires just open in browser and go
-    * works as you expect, no build requires just open in browser and go
+    * just edit it, or partials, any js code -- refresh and go (livereload is nice when it works, but much more complex/fragile)
   * code organization
     * application wide code separated from feature code
     * individual feature code groupped together